In modern Christianity there are two gospels competing for the hearts and minds of hearers:

 All the gifts of God are found in Jesus Christ.
 Indeed, Jesus is the Gift (John 3:16).
 This is why the hyper-grace gospel will always point you to Jesus.
 Whatever your need, He is your rich supply.
 In the words of an ancient saint, “He who has the Lord has everything.”

-In my next post I will show you how to recognize a mixed-grace gospel and then after that I will show you how to recognize the hyper-grace gospel.
-But if you can’t wait, you will find the main differences between the two gospels listed in the table below.
+I have explained elsewhere how to recognize a mixed-grace gospel and how to recognize the hyper-grace gospel.
+But for a fuller comparison between the two, check out the table below.
 (Clicking on the image will take you to a larger file that you can reproduce and share.)

 As you can see, the two gospels are very different.
 A mixed-grace gospel puts the focus on you and your works, while the hyper-grace gospel puts the focus on Jesus and his grace.
 A mixed-grace gospel leaves you breathless with anxiety; the hyper-grace gospel leaves you rested and grateful.